 Open today from 9:00am to 12:00pm.

-Housing Authority of Alto is a public housing agency in Alto, Texas that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
+Housing Authority of Alto is a Public Housing Agency in Alto, Texas that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Housing Authority of Alto serves Cherokee County.